leblancfg/dotfiles/README.md

 # dotfiles
-:briefcase: configuration files for terminal and tools, links directly to `$HOME`.
+:briefcase: configuration files for terminal and tools, links directly to `~`.
 Powered by [Dotbot](https://github.com/anishathalye/dotbot).

 ## Portable configuration files
 These days, most of my time is spent in MacOs, with my neglected home computer running Linux.
 My most used files are: